-The philosophical story about kids where the characters map to the four seasons (spring-summer-autumn-winter).
+The slice-of-life story about dopplegangers where the characters map to the six primary emotions (sadness-happiness-anger-fear-disgust-surprise).

 comments powered by Disqus. comments powered by